Marina Civic Center – (850)763-4696

 Originally built in 1936, the Martin Theatre opened its doors as the “Ritz,” one of a chain of movie houses.
 Early memories boast visits by such notables as Clark Gable, Constance Bennett, Michael O’Shea, William Boyd and cowboy great, Bob Elliot.
 In the early 50’s, the Ritz chain was bought and renovated by the Martin family.
 The original marque was replaced with the one now gracing the facade of the building, and the cinema operated as the Martin Theatre until 1978.

 In 1978, the Panama City Downtown Improvement Board’s (DIB) H. Mack Lewis, Chairman, bought the vacant building.
 The DIB, with funding from the State, completely renovated the facility, turning it into the current state-of-the-art-facility.
-Since that time, the Greenroom was added, a 1,500 sq. ft. reception and meeting room, two full-time staff members and a host of volunteers.
-Visit the website for a full calendar of shows and events.
+Since that time, the Greenroom was added, a 1,500 sq. ft. reception and meeting room.

 Panama City Center for the Arts – (850)640-3670